-If counts on day one are below these criteria for neutrophil and/or platelets then delay treatment for seven days.
+If counts on day one are below these criteria for neutrophil and/or platelets then delay treatment for seven days or until recovery of counts.
 Treatment should only be started when these levels are reached.
-On subsequent cycles, if the counts are below these levels on day one then delay treatment until these levels are reached and / or consider reducing the dose of epirubicin to 75% of the original dose.
-The dose intensity of fluorouracil and cyclophosphamide may be maintained.
+On subsequent cycles, if the counts are below these levels on day one then delay treatment until these levels are reached and / or consider reducing the dose to 80% of the original dose.
 If a second episode of neutropenia / thrombocytopenia occurs or the time to reach the eligible level is longer than seven days consider changing treatment.
-If patients experience febrile neutropenia or treatment delay due to neutrophil less than 0.5×10^9 /L or platelets less than 50×10^9 /L for more than seven days then reduce the dose to 75% of the original dose.
+If patients experience febrile neutropenia or treatment delay due to neutrophil of less than $0.5 \times 10^9$ /L or platelets less than $50 \times 10^9$ /L for more than seven days then reduce the dose to 80% of the original dose.
 If neutropenia or thrombocytopenia recurs, the dosage should be either further reduce to 50% of the original dose or stop treatment.
+Growth factors may be considered as an alternative approach particularly in the neo-adjuvant and adjuvant setting.